joepareti54/NLP-and-co-occurrence-matrix/README.md

  the rows are converted to list because it is easier to handle the redundant values in list

-Because at this stage the lists are containing the right occurrences of the uniqe word, the list values are used to increment the M positions for the column index
+Because at this stage the lists are containing the right occurrences of the unique word, the list values are used to increment the M positions for the column index